CoMakery/tfci/README.md

 # Tools For Collaborative Innovation
 ####A co-authored book compiled by [Citizen Code](http://citizencode.io).

+This book was launched at the Future of Working conference on March 20th 2015.

-We are currently in an early draft stage.
-Let us know if you have feedback.
+We are currently in an early draft stage of co-authoring a book!
+Let us know if you have feedback or would like to participate.

+Directly related to the future of working event are:

+* The in depth CryptoEquity, Cobudgeting, and Currency session section
+* An open invitation to co-author 1 page agreements to bootstrap adaptive organizations

 Gracious thanks to early contributors including: